What is a UX Audit?

 A UX audit can be conducted at many stages of the product’s life cycle to recognize the performance and usability issues at that time.

-- During a redesign of the product – A UX audit will help to evaluate existing user flows, trace problems or distractions that prevent users from completing their goals.
+- During a redesign of the product – A UX audit will help to evaluate existing user flows and trace problems or distractions that prevent users from completing their goals.

-- During development and implementing new features – Conducting a UX audit at this juncture will help to understand how feasible the new features are and how much the users need it.
+- During the development and implementation of new features – Conducting a UX audit at this juncture will help to understand how feasible the new features are and how much the users need them.

-- A team of professionals that consists of UX researchers, UX designers, UI designers, Information Architects (content specialists), engineers, product strategists, marketing experts and business managers.
+- A team of professionals comprises UX researchers, UX designers, UI designers, Information Architects (content specialists), engineers, product strategists, marketing experts, and business managers.

 - The goal for the audit should be set beforehand.